 All resources furnished under this agreement shall be in acceptable condition.
 The State reserves the right to reject resources that are not in safe and operable condition.
-Prior to acceptance of any specific vehicle for incident use, the vehicle shall be inspected utilizing the Vehicle/Heavy Equipment Safety Inspection Checklist (OF-296) to determine that it meets all the terms, conditions, and specifications set forth herein (see Attachment I - Vehicle/Heavy Equipment Safety Inspection Checklist [OF-296]).
+Prior to acceptance of any specific vehicle for incident use, the vehicle shall be inspected utilizing the Vehicle/Heavy Equipment Safety Inspection Checklist (OF-296) to determine that it meets all the terms, conditions, and specifications set forth herein.

 2.5.1 Crew Inspection.
 A crew manifest is required and will include names of individuals and qualifications.
 All personnel are required to have current picture identification and qualification cards, with verification by an approved inspector.
-These documents normally consist of a valid/current driver's license, and incident qualification card (see Attachment J - Hand Crew Inspection Form).
+These documents normally consist of a valid/current driver's license, and incident qualification card.